mixdesign/ConcisePureLayout/README.md

 >**Dependency**
 >
-Because **ConcisePureLayout** was based on [PureLayout library](https://github.com/PureLayout/PureLayout "PureLayout github page"), you must manually add a PureLayout source files into your project.
-Goto official PureLayout github [page](https://github.com/PureLayout/PureLayout "PureLayout github page") for installation instructions.
+**ConcisePureLayout** is based on third party [PureLayout library](https://github.com/PureLayout/PureLayout "PureLayout github page").
+So, PureLayout  will be installed along with ConcisePureLayout.

 ##Example
-In this screenshot, every UI element was placed by **ConcisePureLayout** category methods:
+This screenshot demonstrates how you can create and place complex UI elements with **ConcisePureLayout**:
 ![ConcisePureLayoutScreenshot1.png](https://github.com/mixdesign/ConcisePureLayout/blob/master/ConcisePureLayoutScreenshot1.png)

 #Contribution
+ConcisePureLayout still very young.
+Not all methods of PureLayout have been simplified with it.
+Simplification of the remaining methods require time and rethinking how to do it better.
+Let's do it together!
 It would be great if together we get something as simple as powerful.</br>
 Please, fork & PR!
 </br></br>
-<small>Almas Adilbek</br>
+Almas Adilbek</br>
-Regards!</small>
+Regards!